SAP-samples/abap-platform-rap120/exercises/ex05/README.md

 In the previous exercise, you've defined and implemented a backend validation called **`validateCustomer`** to verify if the customer ID entered is valid (_see [Exercise 4](../ex04/README.md)_).

-In this exercise, you will now define and implement a determination called **`setInitialTravelStatus`**, which will be used to set a default value for the overall status of a _Travel_ entity instance.
+In this exercise, you will now define and implement a determination called **`calcTotalTravelPrice`**, which will be used to set a default value for the overall status of a _Travel_ entity instance.

 ### Exercises